Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 1. Kansas City Chiefs (9-1)

 As they head into their highly anticipated game against the Rams, the Chiefs can take a measure of twisted solace.
 A loss would have the most minimal impact possible on their playoff positioning.
 The Rams are an NFC team and thus wouldn't directly factor into any tiebreakers.
 Regardless, the Chiefs' top job at the moment is to put the finishing touches on the AFC West after the Chargers' last-second loss to the Broncos on Sunday.
-There are now two games between the teams, and the Chiefs are halfway toward the head-to-head tiebreaker advantage.
+There are now two games between the teams, and the Chiefs are halfway to the head-to-head tiebreaker advantage.

 Next up: Monday night at Los Angeles Rams